-There is so much more to paleoanthropology than digging up and grouping fossil hominins: the discipline seeks to explain and understand the evolution of our ancestors' behavior and morphology.
-There is no doubt that one of the major drivers (selective pressures) in hominin evolution is the environment.
+There is no doubt that one of the major selective pressures in hominin evolution is the environment.
 Large-scale changes in global and regional climate, as well as alterations to the environment, are all linked to hominin diversification, dispersal, and extinction (Maslin et al. 2014).
 Environmental reconstructions often use modern analogues.
 Let us take, for instance, the hippopotamus.
 It is an animal that thrives in environments that have abundant water to keep its skin cool and moist.
 If the environment for some reason becomes drier, it is expected that hippopotamus populations will reduce.
 If a drier environment becomes wetter, it is possible that hippopotamus populations may be attracted to the new environment and thrive.
-Such instances have occurred multiple times in the past, and the bones of some fauna (animals, like the hippopotamus) that are sensitive to these changes give us insights into these events.
+Such instances have occurred multiple times in the past, and the bones of some fauna (i.e., animals, like the hippopotamus) that are sensitive to these changes give us insights into these events.

-Reconstructing a paleoenvironment relies on a range of techniques, which vary depending on whether research interests focus on local changes or more global environmental changes/reconstructions.
-For local environments (reconstructing those of a single site or region), looking at the faunal assemblages (collections of fossils of other animals found at a site) and comparing them to animals found in certain modern environments allow us to determine if the environments in the past mirror those seen today in the region.
+Yet reconstructing a paleoenvironment relies on a range of techniques, which vary depending on whether research interests focus on local changes or more global environmental changes/reconstructions.
+For local environments (such as a single site or region), comparing the faunal assemblages (collections of fossils of animals found at a site) with animals found in certain modern environments allows us to determine if past environments mirror current ones in the region.
 Changes in the faunal assemblages, as well as when they occur and how they occur, tell us about past environmental changes.
 Other techniques are also useful in this regard.
-Isotopes of these fauna, for instance, tell us about the relative diets of individual fauna (e.g., using carbon isotopes to differentiate between species eating more grassland-heavy diets and those consuming bushland/tree-heavy diets) and whether the environment of individual animals was wetter or drier than the present day (e.g., nitrogen isotopes; Kingston & Harrison 2007).
+Chemical analyses, for instance, can reveal the diets of individual fauna, providing clues as to the relative wetness or dryness of their environment (e.g., nitrogen isotopes; Kingston and Harrison 2007).

-Global climatic changes in the distant past, which fluctuated between being colder and drier and warmer and wetter on average, would have global implications for environmental change (Figure 9.3).
-These can be studied by using marine core and terrestrial soil data and by comparing these lines of evidence across multiple localities/sites/regions.
-These techniques allow us to use chemistry (such as nitrogen and oxygen isotopes in shells and sediments) or pollen grains (which show directly the kinds of flora surviving in an environment at a specific time period).
-This means that there are multiple lines of evidence that allow us to visualize global trends over millions of years (although it should be noted that the direction and extent of these changes could differ by geographic region).
+Global climatic changes in the distant past, which fluctuated between being colder and drier and warmer and wetter on average, would have global implications for environmental change (Figure 9.4).
+These can be studied by comparing marine core and terrestrial soil data across multiple sites.
+These techniques are based on chemical analysis, such as examination of the nitrogen and oxygen isotopes in shells and sediments.
+Similarly, analyzing pollen grains shows which kinds of flora survived in an environment at a specific time period.
+There are multiple lines of evidence that allow us to visualize global climate trends over millions of years (although it should be noted that the direction and extent of these changes could differ by geographic region).